lhatsk/AlphaLink/README.md

 residueFrom and residueTo are the residues crosslinked to each other (sequence numbering starts at 1).
 FDR is between 0 and 1.
 CSV format is not supported for distograms.

 The software may then be run with models based on upper bound distance thresholds or using generalized distograms.
-Distograms have shape LxLx128 with the following binning: numpy.arange(2.3125,42,0.3125) and no group embedding.
+Distograms have shape LxLx128 with the following binning: numpy.arange(2.3125,42,0.3125) + a catch-all bin in the end for distances >= 42A and no group embedding.
 Last bin is a catch-all bin.
 The probabilities should sum up to 1.
 To use distograms, you have to run predict_with_crosslinks.py with the --distograms flag.

 Distograms can also be given as a space-separated file with the following format: